-MDDP Group is a leading Polish company providing comprehensive advisory services in the field of tax, law, business consulting, outsourcing of accounting and payroll and access to professional knowledge, including in the form of substantive training.
+MDDP Group is a leading Polish firm providing comprehensive advisory services in the field of tax, law, business consulting, accounting and payroll outsourcing, and access to professional knowledge through training workshops and seminars.
+The MDDP Group team draws on the insights and experience of over 450 experts.

-Our team includes more than 450 experts.